Why choose TaxBandits to fill out form W-9?

 Do I need to complete and provide a W-9 every year?

-It is not necessary to complete and provide a W-9 Form generator annually.
-However, if you need to update the W-9 details you provided previously to your payers, you must furnish a new W-9 Form.
+It is not necessary to complete and provide a W-9 Form every year.
+However, if there are any changes in your information (for example, your address or business name), then you need to update the W-9 details you provided previously to your payers with a new W-9 Form.

 When am I exempt from completing the W-9?